-A letter or other written communication from a ministry acknowledging receipt of the donor.

-of property.
-Ihis is the responsibilit of the donor.
+A letter or other written communication from a ministry acknowledging receipt of the property and showing the name of the giver, the date and location of the contribution, and a detailed description of the

-of the donor.

 The IRS places certain reporting requirements on donors and ministries with respect to many property gifts.
 The government is suspicious of property valued at one amount on the date of the gift and sold by the ministry for much less.
 Ministries should never place a value on a gift of property.
 This is the responsibility of the donor.